-Extension Fields Criticality Description Authority Key Identifier FALSE The SHA-1 Hash value of the Issuer Public Key Subject Key Identifier FALSE The SHA-1 Hash value of the Subject Public Key CRL Distribution Points FALSE The URL of CARLs announced by eCA Authority Information Access FALSE Two items included in this extension field: The URL to download the self-signed certificate of eCA The URL of OCSP services for the eCA Certificate Policies FALSE This extension is used to indicate the certificate policies that used by the cross-certified CA and approved and permitted to use by eCA; one or more of the following OIDs may be contained.
-CP OIDs defined by ePKI.
-CP OIDs defined by CA/Browser Forum
+Extension Fields Criticality Description Authority Key Identifier FALSE The SHA-1 Hash value of the Issuer Public Key Subject Key Identifier FALSE The SHA-1 Hash value of the Subject Public Key CRL Distribution Points FALSE The URL of CARLs announced by eCA Authority Information Access FALSE Two items included in this extension field: The URL to download the self-signed certificate of eCA The URL of OCSP services for the eCA Certificate Policies FALSE This extension is used to indicate the certificate policies that used by the cross-certified CA and approved and permitted to use by eCA.
+The policy qualifier field in this extension may be used to mark the published URL of this CPS as needed.
+One or more of the following OIDs

-Extension Fields Criticality Description mentioned in the ePKI CP.
-If the CP OID for EV SSL certificates is applied, the policy qualifier shall be used to mark the announcement of the CPS.
+Extension Fields Criticality Description may be contained in this extension: ■ CP OIDs defined by ePKI.
+CP OIDs defined by CA/Browser Forum mentioned in the ePKI CP.
 Policy Mappings FALSE This extension is used to indicate the correspondences between the certificate policies of the cross-certified CA and the ones of eCA.
 It lists one or more pairs of CP OIDs.
 The pairing indicates eCA considers its CP OID equivalent to the cross-certified CA's CP OID.
-The content in this extension can be one of the following: ■ keyCertSign and cRLSign.
+The content in this extension can be one of the following: keyCertSign and cRLSign.
 (Default) Key Usage TRUE digitalSignature, keyCertSign and cRLSign.
 (If the cross-certified CA uses the private signing key to issue OCSP Responses, the bits of digitalSignature, keyCertSign, and cRLSign are asserted.)
 Subject Type=CA Basic Constraints TRUE Path Length Constraint= Set according to the needed certificate path length of the subordinate CA.